-There's a powerful Premium feature that stands out here in Visual Composer - the header, footer, and sidebar editor.
+There's a powerful feature that stands out here in Visual Composer - the header, footer, sidebar editor.
 This is an important step in the website-creating process and gives you an opportunity to fully design your website using tools that make Visual Composer a real theme builder. 🤩

 We all know that WordPress themes can be finite in their options and layouts, and off and on there is a need for a change in the header or footer requiring decent coding skills.
 Get to know this game-changing feature for WordPress sites letting you create your website from top to bottom!